-This forward-looking policy is being implemented throughout the Department’s long-range and modal plans, the work program, asset management plans, and research efforts.
+FDOT’s forward-looking Resiliency Policy is being implemented throughout the Department’s long-range and modal plans, the work program, asset management plans, and research efforts.
 Additionally, this policy is being consistently implemented within internal manuals, guidelines, and documents which guide Department planning, programming, project development, design, construction, operations, and maintenance.
-Recent legislation at both the federal and state level further this commitment through a focus on resiliency with the federal Infrastructure Investment and Jobs Act (IIJA).
-The IIJA created the Promoting Resilient Operations for Transformative, Efficient, and Cost-Saving Transportation (PROTECT) program and Section 339.157, Florida Statutes requiring the Department to develop a Resilience Action Plan (RAP).
+Recent legislation at both the federal and state level has furthered this commitment to resilience.
+The federal Infrastructure Investment and Jobs Act (IIJA) created the PROTECT program and Section 339.157, Florida Statutes requires FDOT to develop a Resilience Action Plan, which was recently completed.

-The IIJA established both formula and competitive grant programs for the PROTECT program, with guidance published by USDOT in July 2022.
+The IIJA established both formula and discretionary grant programs for the PROTECT program, with guidance published by USDOT in July 2022.
 The PROTECT formula program is projected to provide FDOT with more than $365 million over the next 5 years.

-It is anticipated that the formula funds will be distributed to FDOT's Districts by statutory formula, similar to distribution for other formula programs.
+It is anticipated that the formula funds will be distributed to FDOT's Districts by statutory formula, similar to the distribution for other formula programs.
 The Districts will use the project priority lists provided by the local governments and MPOs to match appropriate funding sources to projects.

 For questions or comments, please email the FDOT Office of Policy Planning at email@example.com.

-For more Information on FDOT's Resilience activities, contact Jennifer Carver, Statewide Community Planning Coordinator or Mary Jane Hayden, Pavement Design Engineer at Resiliency@dot.state.fl.us
+For more information on FDOT's Resilience activities, contact Jennifer Carver, Statewide Community Planning Coordinator or Mary Jane Hayden, Pavement Design Engineer at Resiliency@dot.state.fl.us